- 7 Summits

 After resting at the base camp for a few days, we will then climb up to Camp II using the climbing techniques and rest overnight.
 During our stay at Camp II, we will hike up to the West Shoulder as well.
 Staying at a higher altitude for a few days will help us acclimatize, hence keeping altitude sickness at the side.

-After several days’ preparation, we will then approach Camp III at 7200metres.
-As we reach Camp III, we will slowly descend to Camp II to rest overnight.
+After several days’ preparation, we will then approach Camp III at 7200metres and rest for 1 hour.
+As we reach Camp III, we will slowly descend to Camp II to rest overnight but for those climbers climbing withut O2 will be staying in Camp III & will move to Camp IV the next day.
 These continuous rotations are held to make your ascent to the Summit easier.
 These also help to refine your skills with mountaineering gears and equipment.

 It is necessary to provide our body with some rest after continuous climbing and mountaineering.
 So, after an overnight’s rest at Camp II, we will descend to the Base Camp, at a much lower altitude.
 These ascents and descents are a way of acclimatizing ourselves in the Himalayas and training to climb up to Camp IV and above the Death Zone.
 We will rest overnight at the Base Camp.

 We allocate few days of complete rest before actually heading to the summit.
 For this, we may either descend back to Namche to rest at a cozy lodge or fly back to Kathmandu (For those who can afford it).
 While at rest, our expedition leaders and the team will evaluate the weather conditions and decide when to go for a final summit push.
 When everything looks favorable, we will prepare to trek back to the Base Camp.
-Those who chose to rest in Kathmandu can join us at the Base Camp.
+Those who choose to rest in Kathmandu can take Heli or can stay in Base Camp.
+During these resting period, our teams and climbing sherpas will be setting up higher camps at Camp IV for the summit push.

 So, our body has been acclimatized, we have been on multiple rotations up to Camp III, climbed on rocks and ice, the weather looks favorable, and is the perfect time for the Summit Push. so, we head back to the Base Camp and prepare ourselves for the victory we will be achieving in the next few days.